 Classes are all led by full-time Professional Tutoring staff.
 Our lead instructors, Mrs. Ross and Ms. Knitzer, are supported by other full-time staff members and teaching assistants to ensure a low student/teacher ratio.
 You can read more about our staff and their qualifications here.

 Are there ever any makeup classes?

 A full-course syllabus is given out at the beginning of each course.
-Several potential makeup classes are noted in the syllabus.
-In the event of extreme weather, the class will be re-scheduled.
-Note, though, that Professional Tutoring does not follow the Fairfax County school guidelines.
+Any potential makeup classes are noted in the syllabus.
+In the event of extreme weather, the class will be re-scheduled or conducted via Zoom.
+Note, though, that Professional Tutoring does not follow the Fairfax County weather closing guidelines.
 The frequency of classes is integral to the learning and will only be changed in extreme cases.
-Your student will be notified at least an hour prior to the start of class via e-mail should this occur.
-Annoucements about class cancellations and/or business closure due to weather will also be posted in the "Announcements" section of our website.
+Should this occur, your student will be notified at least an hour prior to the start of class via e-mail and/or our text messaging system.
+Announcements about class cancellations and/or business closure due to weather will also be posted in the "Announcements" section of our website.

 What curriculum is used?

 Professional Tutoring LLC uses a proprietary curriculum developed through extensive research and refined by over 25 years of experience.